-- 328. For the volatility analysis, the behaviour of the available interest rates for each maturity and non-EEA currency over the past 105 business days is analysed (this is approximately a chronological period of five months). - 329.
-The analysis is conducted for rates directly observed in markets (e.g. par swap rates where swaps are the financial instrument used as reference), for zero-coupon spot rates, and finally for the 1-year forward rate term structure. - 330.
-For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behaviour of the volatility calculated considering the days26(approximately one chronological month).
-Therefore, 84 values of the average of the last 21 daily logarithmic changes.
+- 322. For the volatility analysis, the behaviour of the available interest rates for each maturity and non-EEA currency over the past 105 business days is analysed (this is approximately a chronological period of five months). - 323.
+The analysis is conducted for rates directly observed in markets (e.g. par swap rates where swaps are the financial instrument used as reference), for zero-coupon spot rates, and finally for the 1-year forward rate term structure. - 324.
+For each of the three sets of rates above, and for each currency and maturity, the analysis considers both the values of the rate and the behaviour of the volatility calculated considering the last 21 days27(approximately one chronological month).
+Therefore, 84 values of the